-In the early 2000s, after completing my Masters in Communications degree at Victoria University of Wellington, I worked as a creative and digital sector analyst, working on creative industry and digital content strategies for NZTE , National Library of NZ and NZ On Air.
+I completed a Masters in Communications degree at Victoria University of Wellington focused on digital content and worked as a creative and digital sector analyst for many years, working on creative industry and digital content/games strategies for NZTE , National Library of NZ and NZ On Air.
 In 2008 I was the founding content director of NZ On Screen and established ScreenTalk.
+Further film work profiled here.

 In 2015 I was Digital Artist in Residence with The Big Idea , collaborating with my son, designer Sam O’Leary , hospice workers, and creative practitioners on The Solace Initiative, where people showed or told what brings them solace in times of loss or grief.